Airyanem Vaejah

-Based on these descriptions, modern scholarship initially foccused on Airyanem Vaejah in an attempt to determine the homeland of the Iranian peoples in general.
+Based on these descriptions, modern scholarship initially focused on Airyanem Vaejah in an attempt to determine the homeland of the Iranians or Indo-Iranians in general.
 Among these early attempts, the region of Khwarezm emerged as a likely locale.
 More recent scholarship, however, no longer agrees as to where Airyanem Vaejah might have been located or to what extent it is a mythological rather than a specific historical place.